Junkers G.38: Design and development

 During the 1920s, Hugo Junkers made several attempts to produce a large scale commercial transport.
 His initial attempt, the four-engined JG1, was developed during 1921-1922; but Junkers was forced to destroy the incomplete airplane based on post-World War I Allied demands citing the Treaty of Versailles.
 Later in the decade, in 1925, he published design specifications for a proposed eighty passenger trans-Atlantic aircraft - the J.1000 project.
 Then again, towards the end of the decade, the G.40 project was started by the Junkers design team as a trans-Atlantic mail plane.
-From the G.40 design, which was a seaplane configuration, Junkers also developed a landplane design, designated the G.38.
-Despite interest from the German armed forces in the G.40 variant, Junkers pushed forward with the landplane design, which, having received financing from the Reich Air Ministry (Reichsluftfahrtministerium), was taken forward to the construction stage.
+From the G.40 design, which was a flying boat configuration, Junkers also developed a landplane design, designated the G.38.
+Despite interest from the German armed forces in the G.40 variant, Junkers pushed forward with the landplane design, which, having received financing from the Reichsluftfahrtministerium (Reich Air Ministry), was taken forward to the construction stage.

-The first Junkers prototype—3301 and marked as D-2000—first flew on 6 November 1929 with four gasoline engines: two Junkers L55 V-12 engines and two 294 kW L8 inline-6 engines, with a total power rating of 1470 kW (1971 hp).
-The Reich Air Ministry purchased the D-2000 for demonstration flights, and took delivery on 27 March 1930.
-In flight tests, the G.38 set four world records including speed, distance and duration for airplanes lifting a 5000 kg payload.
-On 2 May 1930 Luft Hansa put the D-2000 into commercial service for both scheduled and chartered flights.

-Structurally the G.38 conformed to standard Junkers' practice, with a multi-tubular spar cantilever wing covered (like the rest of the aircraft) in stressed, corrugated duraluminium.
+Structurally the G.38 followed standard Junkers design practices, with a cantilever multi-tubular-spar wing covered (like the rest of the aircraft) in corrugated duraluminium.
 The biplane tail, found in other large aircraft of the time, was intended to reduce rudder forces; initially there were three rudders with only a central fixed fin.
 The undercarriage was fixed, with double tandem main wheels that were initially enclosed in very large spats.
-The wing had the usual Junkers "double wing" form, the name referring to the full span movable flaps which served also as ailerons in the outer part.
+The wing had the usual Junkers "double wing" form, the name referring to the full span flaps which served also as ailerons in their outer segments.